Sources From Corinne Olympios Past Speak Out, Reveal ‘Bachelor’ Villain Has Always Been Out Of Control

 Us Magazine shared that Corinne Olympios is also firing back at the haters.
 She isn’t going to let people talk bad about her and just stay quiet.
 She doesn’t feel bad at all for having Nick hold her breasts on the show.
 Here is what she had to say on Instagram.

-“Haters, I ???? care.
+“Haters, I???? care.
 I was confident, and I was me.
 Yes, I seemed a bit aggressive in last night’s episode, but I’ve been through a lot in my life, and I did not want any time wasted.
 It takes guts to be in that situation, and you will see the inner me unravel quite soon.
 If I bother you that much, please just don’t look at my social media and keep the mean comments to yourself.
 I’m only human.
 Xoxo.”

 Are you shocked by the way that Corinne Olympios is acting on The Bachelor 2017?
 Do you think that Nick Viall will keep around Corinne for a while?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Bachelor 2017 on Monday nights on ABC.

-[Featured Image By Phillip Faraone/Getty Images for iHeartMedia]
+[Featured Image by Phillip Faraone/Getty Images for iHeartMedia]